thelogicstudio/freescout-api-php/README.md

 Here's some other example scenarios where you might create conversations:

 <details>
-  <summary>Phone conversation, initiated by a Help Scout user</summary>
+  <summary>Phone conversation, initiated by a FreeScout user</summary>

 ```
 $user = $client->users()->get(31231);